The Trump Administration Pro-Life Scorecard

 Abortion is no longer a U.S. taxpayer funded export under President Trump.
 The Trump Administration has effectively defunded International Planned Parenthood and other abortion providers and advocates around the world.

-Here’s what Cardinal Wilfrid Napier from South Africa said about the Trump administration’s reinstatement and expansion of the Mexico City Policy on 2/22/17: the “tide is beginning to turn” against the “massacre of the unborn.”
+Here’s what Cardinal Wilfrid Napier from South Africa said about the Trump Administration’s reinstatement and expansion of the Mexico City Policy: the “tide is beginning to turn” against the “massacre of the unborn (National Catholic Register 2/23/17).”

-May 15, 2017: The State Department follows through on President Trump’s executive order and expands the definition of the Mexico City Policy that previously covered only “family planning” funds to now cover all foreign health assistance provided by government agencies.
+May 15, 2017: The State Department followed through on President Trump’s executive order and expanded the definition of the Mexico City Policy that previously covered only “family planning” funds to now cover all foreign health assistance provided by government agencies.

 “For the first time ever, the White House isn’t just bringing $600 million in taxpayer funding under the authority of the pro-life rule, but $8.8 billion from the Departments of State, Health and Human Services, and Defense.
-That’s almost 15 times more money flowing through the abortion ban than President Bush’s policy!” -Tony Perkins, FamilyResearchCouncil.com, 5/15/17
+That’s almost 15 times more money flowing through the abortion ban than President Bush’s policy!
+(Family Research Council, 5/15/17)”

 Prohibit Funding to the UN Population Fund